Financially reviewed by Patrick Flood, CFA.

 - M1 Borrow: a collateralized loan in the form of a portfolio line of credit that uses margin, with one of the lowest rates on the market.

 We'll explore each of these in detail later on in this post.
-Below is an overview video of M1 Finance if you're interested:

 Just remember this is not investing advice and all investing involves risk.